 Can I buy any house?

-The programme is for new houses and apartments supplied by recognised building companies and well built existing houses and apartments.
+The programme is for new houses supplied by recognised building companies and well built existing houses and apartments.

 How do we obtain a loan?